Gourav2004/Polygon-Arbitrage-Opportunity-Detector-Bot/README.md

 ---

+## Overview

+Crypto markets move fast — sometimes two DEXs give different prices for the same token pair.

+This project scans Polygon DEXs, fetches token swap prices (e.g., WETH → USDC), and highlights opportunities where you can buy low on one DEX and sell high on another.

+**Why it’s useful:**

+- Demonstrates skills in blockchain, Rust, async programming, and databases.

+- Shows understanding of real-time financial systems.

+- Can be extended into a real trading bot.

+---

 ## Features

 - **Two-DEX Price Fetching** – Fetches live token pair prices (e.g., WETH/USDC) from **two Polygon DEXes** (QuickSwap and SushiSwap).